 Leopold Week in Iowa: The first week in March has been set aside annually to celebrate Aldo Leopold's legacy in Iowa.
 Read the Govenor's Proclamation [PDF] that provided for this special commemoration.

 Have you seen the movie?
 Green Fire: Aldo Leopold and a Land Ethic for Our Time is the first full-length documentary about Aldo Leopold, produced by as a partnership between the Aldo Leopold Foundation, the Center for Humans and Nature, and the US Forest Service.
 Visit the Green Fire website.

 Leopold's Iowa roots: Iowa Public Radio "Talk of Iowa" show, Sept.
 2013, focuses on Iowa conservationists.
 Host Charity Nebbe interviewed biographer Curt Meine about Iowa's most famous conservationist.

 Watch a YouTube video about the Aldo Leopold Nature Center in Monona, Wisconsin, narrated by Aldo Leopold's daughter Nina Leopold Bradley.

 Read about Aldo Leopold's views on agriculture from former Leopold Center advisory board member Robert Sayre [PDF].

 Download a summary of Aldo Leopold's life from the Aldo Leopold Foundation [PDF].

-Leopold archives and photographs are part of the the University of Wisconsin's Ecology and Natural Resources Digital Collection.
-Image used by permission.
+Leopold photograph is part of the University of Wisconsin's Libraries Digital Collection.
+Image used with permission.